jiajasper/ttwarmup/README.md

 ## Customization
 - You can edit `requirements.txt` to add or update dependencies.
 - The app saves its configuration in `clicker_config.json` in the same folder.
+- Use `clicker_config_template.json` as a starting point for a fresh configuration.

 ## Troubleshooting
 - If you see errors about missing modules, make sure Python and pip are installed and on your PATH.